vpeschenkov/Predator/README.md

 ## License

 `PredatorClock` is available under the Apache 2.0 license.
-See the [LICENSE.md](LICENSE.md) file for more info.
+See the [LICENSE](LICENSE) file for more info.

 [AM]: Screenshots/AM:PM/AM.png
 [PM]: Screenshots/AM:PM/PM.png